mbootsman/marcelbootsman.nl/content/posts/exporting-importing-gravity-forms-mailchimp-feeds/index.md

 ---
-title: 'Exporting / importing Gravity Forms MailChimp feeds'
+title: Exporting / importing Gravity Forms MailChimp feeds
+author: Marcel Bootsman
+categories:
+- WordPress Tips
+cover:
+  image: "images/tilt-shifted-containers.jpg" # image path/url
+  alt: "Tilt shifted containers" # alt text
+  caption: "" # display caption under cover
+  relative: false # when using page bundles set this to true
+  hidden: false # only hide on current single page
-date: '2017-09-16T15:21:48+02:00'
+date: "2017-09-16T15:21:48+02:00"
 draft: false
-author: 'Marcel Bootsman'
-summary: 'How do you export/import MailChimp feeds from Gravity Forms?
-In this post I''ll explain you how to do it.'
+summary: How do you export/import MailChimp feeds from Gravity Forms?
+In this post I'll explain you how to do it.
-cover: 'images/tilt-shifted-containers.jpg'
-coverAlt: 'Tilt shifted containers'
+showToc: true
+ShowReadingTime: true
+ShowBreadCrumbs: true
-useRelativeCover: true
+ShowPostNavLinks: true
-categories:
-    - 'WordPress Tips'
-url: '/exporting-importing-gravity-forms-mailchimp-feeds'
 ---
 Introduction
 ------------